Ouster & Dispossession in Adverse Possession

 From Vidya Devi @ Vidya Vati v.
 Prem Prakash it is clear that, in our law, ‘ouster‘ is a compendium of all ingredients to attract Adverse Possession.

-1908 Limitation Act – ‘Ouster’ Needed against co-owner (for adverse possession)
+1908 Limitation Act – ‘Ouster’ Needed against Co-owner Alone

 Under 1908 Limitation Act, the the true owner lost the right to recover property if he did not come-forward with a suit for recovery within 12 years.